bernie-skipole/indipydriver/docs/source/usage/propertyvectors.rst

 The default of '0' implies that the vector will be updated in a minimal time should the client request it.

-This attribute is a string numeric value which can be changed when calling a send_defVector, or send_setVector method where it is an optional argument of these methods.
-If the send method has argument timeout=None (the argument default), then the timeout attribute remains unchanged, however if the argument is set to a numeric string, then the timeout attribute is changed, and the client will receive the new timeout.
+This attribute can be changed when calling a send_defVector, or send_setVector method where it is an optional argument of these methods.
+If the send method has timeout set to None (the argument default), then the timeout attribute remains unchanged, however if the argument is set to a numeric string, or to an integer or float - in which case it will be converted to string, then the timeout attribute is changed, and the client will receive the new timeout.

 From the indi specification